Farmhouse/fhp2-drugs-and-daydreams/README.md

 Florence is a weird city.
 There are very distinct sections, such as the sprawl (the Fred Meyer, and the trailers just outside of town), the industrial area (gross heavy industry, near the highway junction), and the old town area (exactly what it sounds like).
 The entire city is pretty isolated, as it seems there’s really no other city anywhere nearby.
 The people we spoke to were just weird, though maybe that’s just my big-city upbringing clashing with these podunk townsfolk.
 It was a nice city, but at the same time, I wouldn’t be missing it when we were gone.

+> >

 The sand dunes slowly faded back into the forest.
 There were some areas where 40 foot tall dunes touched the side of the highway, and there were trees growing out of the sandy slopes.
 I think living in this area would be the equivalent of living anywhere else while constantly being under the influence of hallucinogens.
 I’m serious, that description really is accurate.
 We made it into the mountains and slept just off the side of the highway right next to Elbow Lake.

+> >

-We started the next morning with a long downhill ride which brought us into
+The next morning started with a long downhill ride which brought us into

-### Reedsport.
+#### Reedsport.

 We stopped at a Safeway in town where I flipped through the new Q Magazine which had Depeche Mode on the cover, then walked out with some oranges and chocolate soy milk.
 We stopped in Winchester Bay to cook up some of the Boca Burgers that The Captain had looted.
 As much as I was romanticizing the whole hobo aspect of this trip, I think I have to admit that there is a line between bare necessities and luxury, and I think that at the point where you’re looting vegetable oil so that you can cook your food, you’re probably not quite completely in the category of ‘roughing it’.
 But maybe that’s not a bad thing anyway.
 Winchester Bay was also the first time we consulted The Book.
-Bicycling the Pacific Coast, which I’ve seen touted as the bible amongst those who ride down the coast.
+Bicycling The Pacific Coast, which I’ve seen touted as the bible amongst those who ride down the coast.
 Our first use of it ended up getting us lost.
 So we turned around and rode the two miles back to the road we were supposed to be on.
 Strike one, Book.
 Back on the 101, we headed south again.

 Further down the road, we came to a huge bridge, where we stopped to eat some Clif-Bars.
 We walked around underneath the bridge a little bit, where we left a nice big Bike Punx! tag, then rode over the bridge into

-### North Bend.
+#### North Bend.

 North Bend was the first town on this trip where we saw any punks.
 It was just some kid with his dad, but he had a leather jacket with a big Germs patch on the back.
 P.F.R!
 We said what’s up and rode on.